 A well insulated oven with a glass door, a sealed chamber, black interior, insulated walls, and a concentrating reflector performs excellently whenever the sun is shining.
 Its 50-200 watts can cook a meal for two in one to two hours.
 It can bake, simmer, and steam.
 Students can build an oven with boxes or one just like this commercial model.

 You can learn more about the Global Sun Oven at their web site, sunoven.com (link below).

 There is a very adaptable design for a reflector that anyone can make out of household materials.
 This reflector works well enough to cook certain foods at any time of year, as long as the sun is not blocked by haze or too-frequent clouds.

-In 2005, Professor Sajed Kamal introduced to Shawn Reeves this simple design for cooking and pasteurizing using the sun, a design widely adopted throughout the world.
+In 2005, Professor Sajed Kamal introduced us to this simple design for cooking and pasteurizing using the sun, a design widely adopted throughout the world.

-Shawn Reeves has been showing the design to teachers and students since, and has been studying variations in usage to work in cold climates.
+We have been showing the design to teachers and students since, and have been studying variations in usage to work in cold climates.

 EnergyTeachers.org published an introduction to the cooker online and in the printed newsletter.
 Photos and instructions can be found there, see link below.

 EnergyTeachers.org has a few different parabolic cookers, which use paraboloid-shaped reflectors to concentrate sunlight onto a small area.
 A pan in the area of concentration may get as hot as on any gas stove.
 These powerful cookers are good for hotter recipes, like deep frying.